noidexe/Enjin-Coin-Documentation/docs/starthere.md

 # How do I get started?

+  Still here?
+Great!
+We'd love to have you!
+If you are brand new to Enjin check out our First Thing First guide to get you onto the platform.
+After that, if you are a Unity developer, you'll want to check out this guide that show you how to work with our Unity tools and runtime.
+Not a Unity developer?
+That's cool, go here to learn how to talk to our platform with your chosen technology.

   ## If you are a Unity Developer go here?

   ## If you are non-Unity game developer go here?